jainr/projectluna/Resources/Documentation/luna.ai/end-to-end-tutorial/publish-ai-service.md

 ### Create a real-time prediction product

-You can create a new AI product by click on the "New Product" button on the "Products" tab.
+You can create a new AI product by click on the "New AI Service" button on the "AI Services" tab.
 You will need to provide the following information:

-- Id: the product id.
+- Id: the AI service id.
 In this example, we are going to use rtp-product
-- Product Type: the type of the product, choose Real-time Prediction
+- Owner: it will be auto filled with your AAD user id.
+You can update it if you want other people to be the owner.
+- Create AI service from: we are going to create the AI service from a "Deployed Model Service Endpoint" for real time prediction.
 - Host Type: choose SaaS.
-"Bring Your Own Compute" host type is not supported yet.
+"Selfhost" host type is not supported yet.
-- Owner: use your AAD id
+- Description: the description of your service
+- Logo Url: a url to a 90 x 90 logo image.
+A default Azure Machine Learning logo will be used if not specified.
+In this tutorial, we will use the default logo
+- Documentation url: url to the documentation page of your service.
+In this tutorial, you can point it to the Github repo you just created.
+- SaaS offer name: A SaaS offer will be automatically created if the SaaS offer name is specified.
+For each plan created in this AI service, an corresponding plan with same name will also be created in the SaaS offer.
+In this tutorial, we use same name "rtp-product" for the SaaS offer.

 ![create-rtp-product](../../images/luna.ai/create-new-rtp-product.png)

 Then click on "Save" button to save the changes.

-### Create a real-time prediction deployment
+### Create a real-time prediction plan

-After the product is created, you will see two sections on the "Product Details" page: Deployments and AML Workspaces.
+After the product is created, you will see two sections on the "AI Service Details" page: Service plans and AML Workspaces.
 For a real-time prediction AI service, you don't need to register an AML workspace yet.
 We will cover that in the next section when creating the train your own model service.

-To create a new deployment, click on the "New Deployment" button.
+To create a new service plan, click on the "New Plan" button.
 You will need to provide the following information:

-- Deployment Name: the name of the deployment.
+- Plan Name: the name of the plan.
 We are going to use *rtp-deployment* in this example.
-- Description: the description of the deployment, you can write your own description here
+- Description: the description of the plan, you can write your own description here

 ![create-rtp-deployment](../../images/luna.ai/create-new-rtp-deployment.png)